Patrickkk/patrickkk.github.io/about.md

 ### Contact me

-you can contact me on Github.
+You can contact me on Github.
+An email will be made available later.